-Want to know more about vitamin B2?
+You want to know more about vitamin B2?
 Then you've come to the right place.
-Because I have summarized the most important information about the vitamin, also known as riboflavin.
-From a compact vitamin B2 profile to intake, daily requirement, importance for the body, overdose, deficiency symptoms, analysis and ways to cover your daily riboflavin requirement.
-Towards the end there is also special information for vegans and vegetarians, as well as explanations of food supplements.
+Because I summarize the most important information about the vitamin, which is also called riboflavin.
+From the compact vitamin B2 profile about intake, daily requirement, importance for the body, overdose, deficiency symptoms, analytics to ways to cover the daily requirement of riboflavin.
+Towards the end there is special information for vegans and vegetarians, as well as explanations about dietary supplements.

 Here is in advance a short Overview for you: